 Who knows, maybe we’ll start an Edward fan club — a new one, not the Twilight series version.

 So, where does Starbucks stand in all this?

 On the right side of the customer’s right to customize.
 They’re smart for that move.
 Why?
 At the end of the day, people will pay up to 86% more for a great customer experience.3

 So, while buyers may go a bit crazy on the app — it also sets Starbucks apart.
 No other brand comes close to Starbucks’ customer experience.
 And that’s a beautiful thing.

-Because in marketing, and in coffee, the customer should be king.
+Because in marketing, as in coffee, the customer is king.